fivetran/dbt_apple_store_source/models/docs.md

 - App Referrer: Users tapped a link in an app that brought them to your App Store product page.
 Includes apps using the StoreKit API to load your product page.
 Includes Apple apps, such as Messages, except Safari.
 - App Clip: Users tapped a link in your App Clip that brought them to your App Store product page.
 If the user then downloaded your app, the resulting Download is attributed to your App Clip as the source.
 - Web Referrer: Users tapped a link from a website that brought them to your App Store product page.
 If a chain of redirects in Safari leads to your App Store product page, the referring website will be the last URL in the chain.
-- No Associated Source Type: This source type is created in the Apple App Store package in order to account for crashes and subscription events and is not an official Apple defined source type.
+- Null: This is the default value for data that does not provide source types, including: crashes, subscription events and subscription summary.
 {% enddocs %}

 {% docs state %} The state associated with the subscription event metrics or subscription summary metrics. {% enddocs %}